christinalicence/stride/docs/Testing.md

 After some research I found it better to enter the urls in to the validator rather than the code as it wasn't recognising some of the Django tags.

 All pages passed when entered this way.
+There were some 'trailing slash' reports after I used a code formatter, but I chose to ignore these.

 ![Error free html test](docs-images/html-validator.png)